We Mean Green Fund

+Start something green with the We Mean Green Fund.
 The We Mean Green Fund provides the opportunity for members of the UNT community to make our campus even greener!
-Every student pays a $5 Environmental Service fee during the Spring and Fall semester that is dedicated to reduce UNT's impact on the environment.
-Students, faculty, and staff can submit their idea for making UNT more sustainable by filling out the expression of interest.
+Every student contributes to a $5 Environmental Service fee during the Spring and Fall semester to help reduce UNT's impact on the environment.

 The WMGF Has 2 Co-Equal Goals